Invalidthoughts/alx-system_engineering-devops/0x02-shell_redirections/README.md

-created a script that lists the number of directories in the current directory
+created a script that displays the ten newest lines in a file